pantheon-systems/documentation/source/content/guides/errors-and-server-responses/05-external-web-service-calls.md

 This section provides information on how to use external web service calls on Pantheon.

 ## External Web Service Calls

 It is not uncommon for API or web-service integration extensions (plugins or modules) to make calls out to third-party APIs or services.
-Given the synchronous nature of PHP, these will halt the execution of your application until a response is received.
-Obviously, a slow response from the external service could lead to a [timeout](/timeouts) on Pantheon.
+These will halt the execution of your application until a response is received due to the synchronous nature of PHP.
+A slow response from the external service can lead to a [timeout](/timeouts) on Pantheon.

-Even the most reliable web services will occasionally experience slowness, and it is also inevitable that there are network disruptions which could slow down external calls.
-That's why extensions (plugins or modules) and custom code should set a relatively low timeout threshold for the external call itself.
-If the external web service doesn't respond in a few seconds, it should fail gracefully and move on.
+Even the most reliable web services occasionally experience slowness.
+Your site might also experience network disruptions, which also can slow down external calls.
+These are are just two reasons why you should set a relatively low timeout threshold for the external call if yous use extensions (plugins or modules) and custom code.
+The external web service will fail and move on to the next stage in the process if it doesn't respond within a few seconds.

 ### Examples: Set a timeout on an external request